How International Schools Stream $2,500 Tournaments Live

 The first year, Alex purchased an annual subscription.
 Year two, they switched to pay-as-you-go.
 Now it's on the permanent subscription list.

-The Implementation: Students Running The Show
+The Implementation: Students Running the Show

 Alex's setup for tournament streaming:

-• Platform: OBS (Open Broadcaster Software) streaming to YouTube
+- Platform: OBS (Open Broadcaster Software) streaming to YouTube

 "I remember we made a nice spreadsheet of all the hex codes for the official colors and logos so that the kids could find them really quickly and update them really well.
 And then on the same spreadsheet that had all the logos and colors, we also added the admin link and the scorekeeping link all in one place."

-He monitors remotely via Google Chat and by watching the YouTube stream itself: "I will often catch problems before they do."
+Student independence is critical for weekend tournaments, when Alex monitors remotely via Google Chat and by watching the YouTube stream: "I will often catch problems before they do."
+But the goal is minimal intervention.

 The Results: Conference-Wide Adoption and Zero Churn